jgre579/jgre579/README.md

 <h1 align="center">Hi 👋, I'm Jordan</h1>
 <h3 align="center">Penultimate Computer Systems Engineering Student from The University of Auckland</h3>

-<p> I am a third-year student studying Computer Systems Engineering at Auckland University with an interest in robotics, FPGA design, embedded systems and the Internet of Things (IoT). </p>
+<p> I am a final-year student studying Computer Systems Engineering at Auckland University with an interest in robotics, FPGA design, embedded systems and the Internet of Things (IoT). </p>

-- 🌱 I’m currently learning **MIPS Assembly, Hardware & Software Design**

 - 📫 How to reach me **jordangreen.ilc@gmail.com**